The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Intrusion Detection}\mbox{}

+As more smart devices are inserted into the realm of IoT there are more opportunities for attackers to take advantage of new entry points into a network.
+Intrusion detection can act as a tool to help us determine when an unauthorized user gains access to a device.
 In~\cite{Chall-Jour034} the authors proposed a blockchain-aided searchable attribute-based encryption (BC-SABE) scheme with efficient revocation and decryption, for which the traditional centralized server is replaced by a decentralized blockchain system in charge of threshold parameter generation, key management, and user revocation.
 Also,~\cite{Chall-Conf025} proposed Edge-powered IoT Search, a new security architecture representing a collaborative and intelligent system in SDN-based cloud IoT networks, in which three layers of IDS nodes are introduced with effective node communication.

 \paragraph{Risk Assessment}\mbox{}